z900collector/S16-TTL-CPU/README.md

 * As RISC like as possible.
 * Clean/Uniform instruction set design.
 * Modular approach rather than central control.
+* Modified Harvard Architecture - separate code, Stack and User RAM.
+* Well defined register usage similar to RISC-V and MIPs but not a direct implementation of tham.

 Most designs have similar goals to this so it fits within the Home Brew TTL Computer design ideals.

 # CPU Features

 In order to make the CPU faster, the design will need to implement a degree of parallelism and eliminate the slowest components, particulary EPROMS.

-To avoid the path of Intel like chips with instruction bloat, it needs to be RISC like.
+To avoid the path of CISC designs (think instruction bloat), it needs to be RISC like.

-To perform data writes simultaneously to code fetches, the CPU needs to implement a [Harvard Architecture](https://en.wikipedia.org/wiki/Harvard_architecture) design with a separate code and RAM space.
+To perform data writes simultaneously to code fetches, the CPU needs to implement a modified [Harvard Architecture](https://en.wikipedia.org/wiki/Harvard_architecture) design with a separate code and RAM space.

+For something different, the Stack space will also have it's own RAM space separate to code and User space.

 The following topics are where performance can be improved allowing multiple tasks to be performed within the same clock cycles and reducing bottlenecks in the overall design: